stripe/stripe-ios/README.md

 ### Integration

-Please see our [iOS Integration Guide](https://stripe.com/docs/mobile/ios/setup) which explains everything from SDK installation, collecting payment information, Apple Pay integration, and more.
+Please see our [iOS Integration Guide](https://stripe.com/docs/mobile/ios/setup) which explains SDK installation, collecting payment information, Apple Pay integration, and more.
 For more fine-grained documentation for all of the classes and methods, please see our full [Stripe iOS SDK Reference](http://stripe.github.io/stripe-ios/docs/index.html).

 ### Examples